-(HRRR).
+ical model, such as the 3 km High-Resolution Rapid Refresh (HRRR).
 By explicitly modeling deep convection, the HRRR would limit convective contamination by more closely representing areas of thunderstorm activity.
 At the time of publication, the absence of a publicly accessible HRRR archive prevented its application in this research.

-Figures 2b-d demonstrate that although large outliers certainly occur, the majority of RAP-derived thermodynamic and kinematic parameters are concentrated within a narrower range of error.
-Figure 3 provides an example skewT-logP diagram for a large MLCAPE error shown in Figure 2d.
-Though the difference in this case exceeded 1000 J kg-1, the discrepancy can largely be attributed to the RAP's minor mischaracterization of low-level moisture.
+Figure 2b-d demonstrate that although large outliers certainly occur, the majority of RAP-derived thermodynamic and kinematic parameters are concentrated within a narrower range of error.
+Figure 3 provides an example skewT-logP diagram for a large MLCAPE error shown in Fig. 2d.
+Though the difference in this case exceeded $1000 \,\mathrm{J \, kg^{-1}}$, the discrepancy can largely be attributed to the RAP's minor mischaracterization of low-level moisture.
 Otherwise, the depiction of the vertical profile is reasonably accurate.
 The advantage of the RAP to represent the near-storm environment is underscored when compared to results from coarser-scale models.
-For instance, the coefficients of determination (R2) for RAP-derived SBCAPE and MLCAPE are appreciably larger than those calculated from the 32-km horizontal and 3-hr temporal resolution North American Regional Reanalysis (NARR; Mesinger et al., 2006) in Gensini et al. (2014).
+For instance, the coefficients of determination (R^2) for RAPderived SBCAPE and MLCAPE are appreciably larger than those calculated from the 32 km horizontal and 3 h temporal resolution North American Regional Reanalysis (NARR; Mesinger et al., 2006) in Gensini et al. (2014).